fixme-lausanne/mpd-wsgi/README.md

 You may wanna either run the server side code and point it to your own mpd server by changing the config.py `MPD_HOST` variable and call the flask api from your javascript.

-## Step by step
+## Dependencies
+* node and npm
+* yeoman (yo, bower, grunt)
+* rvm (or ruby 2.0.0)

 ### Installation
 Installation of yeoman (with sudo)

-    # npm install yo
+    # npm install -g yo

-Install the basic `webapp` generator and scaffold a new app
+Install grunt packages

+    $ npm install

+Install bower packages

+    $ bower install

+Build KnockoutJS

+    $ cd app/bower_components/knockoutjs/
-    $ npm install -g generator-webapp
+    $ npm install
-    $ yo webapp --coffee
+    $ grunt build

-Install Ruby and the Compass gem
+Install Ruby and the Compass gem.
+You don't need `rvm` statements if you already have a working version of Ruby 2.0.0 .

     $ rvm install 2.0.0
     $ rvm use 2.0.0
     $ gem install compass

-Install Foundation cli

-    $ bower install foundation --sav

-Install knockout and build it

-    $ bower install knockoutjs --save
-    $ cd app/bower_components/knockoutjs/
-    $ npm install
-    $ grunt build

-Enable the frameworks previously installed

-    $ grunt bower-install

-### Run
+## Run
-Use the command

-    $ grunt serve

-to start a development server.
+Use the command `grunt serve` to start a development server.

+If you encounter the following error I'm betting you don't use the correct rvm environment.

+> Warning: You need to have Ruby and Compass installed and in your system PATH for this task to work.

+Check that you have correctly select it by using the command `rvm use 2.0.0` and retry.

+If the problem persists it seems you don't have installed the Compass gem.

-### Testing
+## Testing
 You can run test with a grunt task

     $ grunt test

-The default behavior of grunt is to run `jshint`, all tests and to build everything.
+The default behavior of grunt is to run `jshint`, all tests and finally to build everything.

-## Dev notes
+# Screenshots
-### Stylesheet
+### A first mockup
-`@import` pathes are related to the _bower_components_ folder.

-## Screenshot
 ![First mockup](http://i.imgur.com/H3tAnib.png)